 Alluring and eye-catching, just like the console it represents, this is the key characteristic of the emblem of the famous video game console.
-Colorfulness adds personality, so the N64 (Nintendo 64) logo is widely known in the gaming environment.
-Moreover, three-dimensional letters are read from any position: even to the left, even to the right, which positively characterizes a comfortable console.
+Colorfulness adds personality, so the N64 (Nintendo 64) logo is widely known in gaming.
+Moreover, three-dimensional letters are read from any position, even to the left or right, positively characterizing a comfortable console.

 N64 (Nintendo 64): Brand overview